trashcognito/brainf-llvm-frontend/README.md

 # brainf-llvm-frontend
-An (aggressively) optimized LLVM Frontend for Brainf.
+An (aggressively) optimizing LLVM Frontend for Brainf.